-- At least one surgical critical care faculty member should be skilled in critical care ultrasound to coordinate fellow training in this modality. - The faculty responsible for ultrasound training of fellows should complete a formal ultrasound course and demonstrate proficiency in the subject of ultrasound and in teaching. - All training programs should have access to a dedicated ultrasound machine with high quality 2-D imaging and full Doppler capability on a 24-hour basis in the intensive care unit (ICU).
-The machine should have capabilities to save images to the medical record (both for billing and for viewing later for educational purposes) - A course including didactics and hands-on skill stations for performing and interpreting bedside ultrasound. - Maintenance of a fellow logbook documenting critical care ultrasound examinations. - Twenty five examinations per organ system with proctoring. - Supervision and proctoring entails monitoring the real-time image acquisition and interpretation of the test. - It is desirable for educational programs to have a system for saving images and clips for quality improvement evaluation of both fellow interpretation and quality of image acquisition. - The fellow should be capable of teaching basic ultrasound principles and techniques (introduction to the machine, eFAST, venous and arterial access, etc.) to residents and/or medical students.
+- At least one surgical critical care faculty member should be skilled in critical care ultrasound to coordinate fellow training in this modality. - The faculty responsible for ultrasound training of fellows should at least complete a formal ultrasound course and demonstrate proficiency in the subject of ultrasound as well as in teaching. - All training programs should have access to a dedicated ultrasound machine with high quality 2-D imaging and full Doppler capability on a 24-hour basis in the intensive care unit (ICU).
+The machine should have capabilities for image saving and storing. - A course including didactics and hands-on skill stations for performing and interpreting bedside ultrasound. - Maintenance of a fellow logbook documenting critical care ultrasound examinations. - Twenty five examinations per organ system with proctoring. - Supervision and proctoring entails monitoring the real-time image acquisition and interpretation of the test. - It is desirable for educational programs to have a system for saving images and clips for quality improvement evaluation of both fellow interpretation and quality of image acquisition. - > Course: - We suggest a course that divides critical care ultrasound into GCCUS and CCE-Basic with both didactic lectures and image-based training specific to the designated topic.